-When the S2 input is at an electrically low state or wired to the unit's common, the MD plus will enter emergency-stop mode.
-While in this mode, the armature output will immediately be turned off.
+When the S2 input is at an electrically low state or wired to the unit's common, the Accu-Set plus will enter emergency-stop mode.
+While in this mode, the "wiper" output will immediately be turned off.
 Once the S2 input returns to an electrically high (+5V) state or allowed to float disconnected, the output will become active.